mnowlin/poli205/syllabus.md

 __Total__ | __1000 points__

 Specific requirements for each assignment will be available on the [course website](http://matthewcnowlin.com/poli205) and discussed in class. _You must be present during the in--class lab assignments to receive credit, no make-ups will be allowed_.
-The research design will be broken up into smaller assignments that are due throughout the semester.

 __NO LATE WORK WILL BE ACCEPTED__